muzaferovarmin/LandslideMA/README.md

 The selected locaion is then called for using the Copernicus API and will be formatted to an .h5 file.
 The .h5 file can then be scanned for land-slides using the baseline model of the 2022 landslide4sense competition, see https://github.com/iarai/Landslide4Sense-2022

-Slope calculations were done using richdDEM (https://github.com/r-barnes/richdem), the GUI using CuatomTKinter (https://github.com/TomSchimansky/CustomTkinter) as well as TkinterMap(https://github.com/TomSchimansky/TkinterMapView)
+Slope calculations were done using richdDEM (https://github.com/r-barnes/richdem), the GUI using CustomTKinter (https://github.com/TomSchimansky/CustomTkinter) as well as TkinterMap(https://github.com/TomSchimansky/TkinterMapView)

 ## Installation